casdoor/casdoor-website/docs/application/ui-customization.md

 </div>
 ```

 Let's see the effect.
-The side panel with a logo and image is shown, but the result didn't see well.
+The side panel with a logo and image is shown, but the result was not satisfactory.

 ![step4_result1.png](/img/application/ui-customization/step4_result1.png)